System requirements

 - Validate sizing against expected Broker counts, user volume, report volume, and data retention.

-The resource numbers above are baselines for small-to-medium production load.
-Validate against your expected Broker counts, user volume, report volume, and data retention before deployment.
+:::warning Sizing The preceding resource numbers are baselines for small-to-medium production load.
+Validate against your expected Broker counts, user volume, report volume, and data retention before deployment. :::